MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nn-wudfddi-ipnpcallback.md

 # IPnpCallback interface

 ## -description

 <p class="CCE_Message">[<b>Warning:</b> UMDF 2 is the latest version of UMDF and supersedes UMDF 1.
 All new UMDF drivers should be written using UMDF 2.
 No new features are being added to UMDF 1 and there is limited support for UMDF 1 on newer versions of Windows 10.
 Universal Windows drivers must use UMDF 2.
 For more info, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/getting-started-with-umdf-version-2">Getting Started with UMDF</a>.]

 The <b>IPnpCallback</b> interface is a Plug and Play (PnP) and power management (PM) interface.

-## -inheritance
-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IPnpCallback</b> interface inherits from the <a href="com.iunknown" xmlns:loc="http://microsoft.com/wdcml/l10n"><b>IUnknown</b></a> interface. <b>IPnpCallback</b> also has these types of members:

-The <b>IPnpCallback</b> interface has these methods.

-The <a href="https://msdn.microsoft.com/6efa3d8e-3e54-4ab1-82e0-08ba12bb1877">OnD0Entry</a> method notifies a driver when a device enters the D0 power state so that the driver can perform necessary operations, such as enabling the device.

-The <a href="https://msdn.microsoft.com/39eedeca-269d-4966-be1f-7cc5c9228a5c">OnD0Exit</a> method notifies a driver when a device exits the D0 power state so that the driver can perform necessary operations,  such as disabling the device.

-The <a href="https://msdn.microsoft.com/ae95a22d-7b5b-4854-b2f5-76b46cf268f9">OnQueryRemove</a> method notifies a driver before a device is removed from a computer.

-The <a href="https://msdn.microsoft.com/e0cb14fa-82d0-4ce3-8672-801e7f04d522">OnQueryStop</a> method notifies a driver before a device is stopped.

-The <a href="https://msdn.microsoft.com/4289406f-dda0-4439-be6e-6e638bb46e1f">OnSurpriseRemoval</a> method notifies a driver after a device is removed from a computer unexpectedly so that the driver can perform necessary operations.

 ## -members

 The <b>IPnpCallback</b> interface has these methods.
 <table class="members" id="memberListMethods">
 <tr>